 What Does a Tax Professional Do?

 A tax professional can help you with your business taxes - before, during, and after tax preparation:

-- Before Tax Preparation: A professional tax advisor can give you advice on tax planning, but tax planning isn't done just before the end of the year; it continues throughout the year.
+Before Tax Preparation: A professional tax advisor can give you advice on tax planning, but tax planning isn't done just before the end of the year; it continues throughout the year.
 You should be talking to your tax pro at strategic points during the year - every quarter, at a minimum - to discuss strategies for minimizing your taxes (legitimately, of course - avoiding, not evading).
 Tax professionals are current with tax laws and regulations, like the major tax law change in 2017, and they can advise you on how to navigate these changes to keep your tax bill lower.

 Your tax professional most probably will also be your tax preparer, doing the work of preparing your business tax return and your personal tax return.
 If you pay business taxes through your personal tax return, the same person should be doing both returns so you can coordinate tax savings.
 For example, a loss on your small business taxes (through Schedule C) can be applied to your personal tax bill to lower your overall taxes.
 And lower business income means lower self-employment taxes, which you must pay personally along with income taxes.